 This is also a good time to bring up your original KPIs.
 In the meeting, make sure to highlight where your account plan excelled.
 Frame the not-so-stellar KPIs as next steps to tackle with the new account plan.

 It’s also important to allow the client to share their honest opinions, too.
 The client should understand the impetus behind the next account plan, offer any desired revisions, and discuss any new initiatives that could shape future plans.
 Relay any product or service concerns to the appropriate teams with concrete examples for them to work from.

 Once you’ve done this evaluation process a few times, ask yourself what else you can do to foster a better relationship.
 Use a data-based approach here.
 Analyze your KPIs by account and industry and consider:

 Your clients deserve to feel special, so it’s only fair that they get the best service you can provide.
 But giving them extra time and attention isn’t just about delivering excellent service now; it’s about cultivating an exceptional long-term relationship to reap the benefits.
-That said, building account plans gets complicated quickly — even for the most experienced sales executives.
+That said, building account plans across multiple clients gets complicated quickly — even for the most experienced sales executives.

 Deals today involve an increasing number of stakeholders, making it nearly impossible to manage and close deals without an agreed-upon plan from the start.
 To close the gap, reps have needed to create, update, and collaborate with clients on lengthy spreadsheets with multiple tabs, Google docs, and slides, while sustaining long-term engagement from the buyer.
 Essentially sales reps have had to holistically project manage their deals with very limited, inefficient tools.